Spicy Korean Cucumber Salad (Oi Muchim)

 Ingredients:

 • Sesame Oil.
-For that nutty fragrance.
+For nutty fragrance.

 • Sesame Seeds.
 Adds crunch!